Types of commissioning

 A time to be determined after the building and installations are commissioned, re-commissioning is required, to check that the correct values are still being achieved, or to find that adjustment is needed.

 Retro-commissioning focuses on existing buildings that have not previously undergone commissioning.
 The purpose of commissioning is to identify inefficiencies and determine opportunities for improvement.
 Operating and maintenance procedures of existing buildings are improved to optimize overall building performance.
 Consider air quality, comfort, energy efficiency, temperature stability and more.
 Retro-commissioning can focus on the building or equipment present, or installations, depending on the commissioning goals established in advance.
-To perform commissioning, the operational and maintenance requirements for the building and the included plant and systems, are first documented and completed.
-Control systems are then optimized through the calibration of critical sensors.
+To perform commissioning, the operational and maintenance requirements for the building and the included plant and systems are first documented and completed.
+Then control systems are optimized through the calibration of critical sensors.
 Next, the commissioning engineer determines current conditions through trending performance measurements to uncover any inefficiencies.
 The engineer then records and reports the improvement recommendations.

 Examples of recommendations after retro-commissioning: